hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

-[6:50:00](#16203702002731zReJJ:gitter.im) <hiiamboris (NOT THIS ONE)>: that doesn't align with the language design though, at all í ½í¸‰
+[6:50:00](#16203702002731zReJJ:gitter.im) <hiiamboris (NOT THIS ONE)>: that doesn't align with the language design though, at all ğŸ˜‰

 [8:36:47](#16203766072868nrajc:gitter.im) <zwortex (zwortex)>:
 Why would it not be so ?
 The keyword would be ignored by load and only taken into account by make object.
 I guess self is treated in a similar way at the function level anyway.